Typing software and font

 ---|---|---|

-Typing Software |
+Typing software |

 Learning to type properly means faster input, therefore, saving you time.
 It also ensures that you maintain a correct posture and hand position.
 This could be the difference between a comfortable experience and injuries down the line, like repetitive strain or back ache.
 One of the best touch typing tutors is typing.com.
 It is free and online, so there is no need to install it.
 You will need to register by supplying a username and password, but this is easy to do. |